-It is where resource utilization proves beneficial.
+It is where effective utilization of resources is imperative.
 To get in-depth clarity on the ongoing progress, managers can get a comprehensive view of the actual number of hours logged in by the employees against the planned ones.
 If there is a deviation, they can take remedial measures to control the other aspects.

 Besides, a foresight into utilization also allows managers to distribute the workload evenly without over or under-allocating them.
 Furthermore, this data will also promote proactive capacity planning.
 It implies that if a resource is booked for another critical project during the same period, managers get enough lead time to procure another resource via internal or external channels.